Inesgor/salahtime/README.md

 # salahtime

-salahtime is a small command line application written in C for Linux and BSD that displays the Islamic prayer times for Copenhagen in Denmark.
+salahtime is a small command line application written in C for Linux and BSD that displays the Islamic prayer times for Europe/Copenhagen.

 salahtime uses a multidimensional array to store the time table and the table can easily be substituted for another if needed.